 Although the Company is not aware of any direct impacts of the war between the Ukraine and the Russian Federation on its supply chain, the war could adversely impact the Company's ability to obtain components and/or significantly increase the cost of obtaining such components for the Company's products from its third-party suppliers in a timely manner or at all.
-In addition, at this time, the Company's ability to obtain components and/or significantly impact the Company's ability to obtain components and/or significantly increase in COVID cases and associated restrictions, which could adversely impact the Company's ability to obtain components and/or significantly increase the cost of obtaining such components for the Company's products from its third-party suppliers in a timely manner or at all.
+In addition, at this time, although the Company is not aware of any direct impacts, the increase in COVID cases and associated restrictions, which could adversely impact the Company's ability to obtain components and/or significantly increase the cost of obtaining such components for the Company's products from its third-party suppliers in a timely manner or at all.
+The rise in COVID cases and the associated absences from work of internal and external resources may also impact the Company's ability to meet anticipated timelines.